 NOVATEK MICROELECTRONICS CORP. ("NOVATEK") filed five patent infringement actions with Intellectual Property and Commercial Court on August 9, 2021, asking the court to prohibit the Company from manufacturing, offering for sale, selling, utilizing or importing, for the aforementioned purposes, products infringing on such patents and asking for indemnification for any losses.
-The Claims were dismissed by the Intellectual Property and Commercial Court on February 18, 2023.
+The parties have reached a settlement agreement after the both parties have withdrawn all civil and administrative actions against the other party in April 2023.
+It does not have material impact on the Company's operation and finance.